PaceBeats vs. A Static Training Plan

 - Your training weeks rarely go exactly as planned

-- You want a plan built from your data, not the average athlete's
+- You want a plan built from your own Garmin history, not the average athlete's

 - You want guardrails watching your load, not just a grid of sessions